 It will only operate if you use induction compatible cookware on the top.
 If you turn it on and there is something else on the top it will cease to operate.
 This is a safety feature.
 Non-ferrous items will not heat up and hopefully you can avoid an accidental fire.
 Items such as a piece of paper or a plastic bag will not activate the induction element.

 If you lift a pan off the top while cooking this portable induction cooktop will pause for up to 10 seconds.
 If you replace the pan within the 10 seconds it will continue to cook on the same setting without you needing to reset the temperature.

-The NuWave PIC 2016 Titanium offers delayed start.
+This NuWave PIC Titanium Induction Burner offers delayed start.
 You can control the time you want you’re cooking to start even if you’re not there.
 There is also a timer function which lets you set the total time and have the unit automatically turn off.
 This is a great safety feature and it is worth setting a timer if you know you are multitasking or likely to get distracted.

 Overall, this is a very easy appliance to use.
 It has a clear digital display and it offers precise temperature control.
 It is very powerful offering up to 1800 watts of power if you need it.
 Once you become familiar with the correct temperature for your favorite recipes you’ll never want to use another cooktop.

 If safety is your priority then the Max Burton 6200 Deluxe portable induction cooktop may be what you’re looking for.
-This model is ideal for dorm rooms, people with children or the elderly.
+This portable induction cooktop is ideal for dorm rooms, people with children or the elderly.